Emergency Action Plan

 - Facilities services personnel will monitor all buildings for gas leaks and inspect for other damage.
 Buildings found to be unsafe will be secured and cordoned off with yellow warning tape.

 - As in any disaster, utilities and communication systems may be severely disrupted; what is available will be used for emergency traffic.
-Please DO NOT try to call off campus.
+Please refrain from using campus phones and cell phones in order to keep the systems open.
 The Office of University Communications has developed a crisis communication plan and will relay information through news media and by other means.

 When a tornado watch is declared for Springfield, Missouri, this means that conditions are favorable for severe weather, which may include tornadoes.
 When the watch is issued, Safety & Security personnel will monitor the weather alert radio and observe the weather, looking for heavy rain, lightning, hail, funnel clouds, etc.